WSU-kduncan/cicd-3120-kaitlynnewsad/README.md

  - Create DockerHub public repo.
 Process to create repo.

       Go to Dockerhub in browser.
 Sign into your DockerHub accountant.
 Then click on Repositories and click on the button "Create Repositories" Name the      repository project name and make sure you clicked on public.
+    Add image created above to this repo we have created using these commands:

+            docker tag static-ngix kaitlynnewsad/project-5:1.0

+            docker push kaitlynnewsad/project-5:1.0

 - Allow DockerHub authentication via CLI Dockerhub credentials